lucia-auth/lucia/docs/pages/guides/validate-session-cookies/hono.md

 # Validate session cookies in Hono

-**CSRF protection must be implemented when using cookies and forms.** This can be easily done by comparing the `Origin` and `Host` header.
+**CSRF protection must be implemented when using cookies and forms.** This can be done using the `csrf()` middleware provided by Hono.

-We recommend creating 2 middleware for CSRF protection and validating requests.
+After csrf protection, we recommend adding a middleware for validating requests.
 You can get the cookie name with `Lucia.sessionCookieName` and validate the session cookie with `Lucia.validateSession()`.
 Make sure to delete the session cookie if it's invalid and create a new session cookie when the expiration gets extended, which is indicated by `Session.fresh`.

 ```ts
 // src/middleware.ts